julija777/julija777/README.md

 ## My name is Julija Stepanova.

 ## I'm a Junior Software Developer using JS, React, Node.js in my projects.
-## I've graduated 8 Cohort of School of Code Bootcamp and I'm ready to join a team where I can persistently improve my Software Development skills.
+## I've graduated School of Code Bootcamp 8th Cohort and I'm ready to join a team where I can persistently improve my Software Development skills.

  <br>